This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 - Increased difficulty leaving can cause the user to become “home-bound” and have less activity.
-Reduced activity may in-turn further reduce user’s abilities.

 As you can see, it’s not a “one size fits all” situation.
-Plan ahead, check with your city’s code department, ask for medical and professional construction help.
+Plan ahead, check with your city’s code department, and ask for medical and professional construction help.